BramVanroy/dutch-instruction-datasets/README.md

 In this repository scripts are provided to build your own instruction dataset through OpenAI services.
 We specifically make use of Azure services.

-NOTE: this is a work in progress.
-The scripts are prone to change so do not use this in production.
-They are also not as heavily optimized as I would like them to be: they do not support batching, for example.

 ## Usage